Beware Of Traps When Selling Your Home

-  To learn about sales prices, research similar homes in the local market and plot the trends over a few months so you know the sales prices for properties similar to your own.
+To learn about sales prices, research similar homes in the local market and plot the trends over a few months so you know the sales prices for properties comparable to your own.
 Some areas hold their value regardless of what is happening elsewhere.

 Is your house in an area that’s in high demand?

-Plus homeowners need to keep up to speed with changes in the area that can impact the value of their property including:
+Plus, homeowners need to keep up to speed with changes in the area that can impact the value of their property, including:

 - Housing Developments

-- Commercial Developments (shops, offices, etc)
+- Commercial Developments (shops, offices, etc.)

-- Infrastructure Projects (roading and transport, parks etc)
+- Infrastructure Projects (roading and transport, parks, etc.)

 You’d be surprised how many homeowners are not house-proud and neglect maintenance.
 All homes depreciate, and they wear out, so maintenance and, when required, replacement is a big part of the ongoing costs of homeownership.

 What is the condition of your property?
-Get it checked out by a qualified builder, plumber, electrician regularly – not just when something goes wrong.
+Get it checked out by a qualified builder, plumber, or electrician regularly – not just when something goes wrong.

 Knowing what could devalue your property before you list it for sale empowers you to decide to repair, replace or leave it.

-For example, a window seal may be broken, and over time water has seeped into the frame, and this may be a big repair job, but to leave it may knock your listing price or eventual sales price down by thousands or tens of thousands as no one likes leaky homes.
+For example, a window seal may be broken, and over time the water has seeped into the frame, and this may be a big repair job, but to leave it may knock your listing price or eventual sales price down by thousands or tens of thousands as no one likes leaky homes.
 Knowledge is power.

 Curb appeal gets prospective buyers to turn up to home viewings and put in an offer.
 The renovation may cost you $10,000, but you get $20,000 more than your sales price expectation.

-In summary, you need to know:
+In summary, you need to know the following: